 Business Development: Jean Taylor

-Jean spent twenty one years working for the University of Exeter, based at their campus in Cornwall.
+Prior to her retirement in 2015, Jean spent twenty one years working for the University of Exeter, based at their campus in Cornwall.
 Her role involved engaging the business community in Cornwall with the academic expertise, promoting opportunities for collaboration, research and development and higher level skills development.
 She became Head of Strategic Economic Development in Cornwall for the University, focussing on EU funding and the contribution of higher education to the economic development of Cornwall.
 She retired in 2015.
 In her early career in South Africa, she was Research and Development Manager for a corporate involved in the manufacture of high temperature materials for the metallurgical industry.
 Her particular areas of interest for NLH include strategic planning, the development of the research programme, public sector funding opportunities and intellectual property.

 Shellfish and Legal Issues: Jeremy Simmonds RD, BA (Oxon)